Gunsmiths and Rails

 oafpatroll

-Quote from: Mohamed on Today at 08:32 AMThere were 2 gentlemen shooting next to me on Saturday at Rooikraal.
+Quote from: Mohamed on Jul 15, 2025, 08:32 AMThere were 2 gentlemen shooting next to me on Saturday at Rooikraal.
 Both had scopes that had to be refitted as the gunsmith at one of the big name shop's didn't fit them correctly.
 Also, he scratched the rifle and damaged\broke the mount on the one rifle, a 6mm Musgrave built on a 303 action if I remember correctly which the owner only noticed at the range.

 I've seen some truly crap work come out of the 'smith' at the biggest name shop near me and I wouldn't even go as far as calling it gunsmithing.
 The standout was a brand new Glock that had expensive new tritium sights installed.
 The rear was visibly dented most likely from being beaten on with a steel hammer, the front was off vertical enough not to need a square to confirm it and the slide was scratched on both ends.
 After seeing that, the bill and a couple of other clangers I wouldn't advise anyone to take a gun to them for cleaning much less surgery.